 She is among 17 participants in the Business Entrepreneurship Program, a new initiative funded by the Verizon Foundation that provides domestic violence survivors in Greater Rochester with the skills and know-how to start small businesses and become successful entrepreneurs on their way to self-sufficiency.

-“I have a desire to do something in the field that would help teenage children coming out of an abusive home or environment – something along the lines of ensuring that older children in shelters receive age-appropriate counseling and services so that they can move forward and lead healthy, productive lives,” said Still, 52, who plans to quit her jobs as when will viagra be generic? a bartender and an office receptionist once her business is set up.
+“I have a desire to do something in the field that would help teenage children coming out of an abusive home or environment – something along the lines of ensuring that older children in shelters receive age-appropriate counseling and services so that they can move forward and lead healthy, productive lives,” said Still, 52, who plans to quit her jobs as a bartender and an office receptionist once her business is set up.
 “The Business Entrepreneurship Program is my gateway to knowing which direction to go and what to do to make my ideas happen.”

-Over the next five months, the women will participate in a series of business courses on such topics as cheap price viagra financial literacy, taxes, legal issues, money management and marketing at Monroe Community College.
-Then, if they choose, they cialis from mexico will spend an additional three months developing a viable business plan for their ventures with the help of an adviser from the New York State Small Business Development Center at The College at Brockport.
+Over the next five months, the women will participate in a series of business courses on such topics as financial literacy, taxes, legal issues, money management and marketing at Monroe Community College.
+Then, if they choose, they will spend an additional three months developing a viable business plan for their ventures with the help of an adviser from the New York State Small Business Development Center at The College at Brockport.
 Graduates of the program will be eligible to apply for up to $5,000 in start-up funding from the Verizon Foundation.
 In addition, they will receive ongoing mentorship to ensure the success of their businesses.

 “The Business Entrepreneurship Program has the potential to save lives,” said Janine Lucas, assistant executive director of Alternatives for Battered Women, explaining that domestic violence survivors may have had little or no economic independence while in their abusive relationship.
 Their abusers may have left them straddled with debt and/or credit damage, or the abuse may have made it difficult for survivors to obtain or maintain employment.
 “For many survivors of domestic violence, financial stability and independence can mean the difference between leading violence-free lives and returning to their abuser or becoming homeless.”